jfrog/saas-log-streamer-resources/README.md

 * `_index` - (Required) The index where the logs will be pushed.
 Set to `jfrog_cloud` by default, it will be customizable in MyJFrog UI in future releases.

 Elastic doesn't have any other metadata and we push logs as-is into the index using [bulk API](https://www.elastic.co/guide/en/serverless/current/elasticsearch-ingest-data-through-api.html#elasticsearch-ingest-data-through-api-using-the-bulk-api).

+### Azure metadata

+* `tenant_id` - (Optional) Technical server name (k8s namespace name).
+Used to sort logs and assign them to the proper destination info by Log Dispatcher.
+This value originates form JPMS.
+Most of the `tenant_id` are auto-generated, but some of them are the same as instance names.
+* `instance_name` - (Optional) Instance name in JPMS.
+The same as used in the Coralogix reporting.
+* `company_name` - (Optional) Company name in JPMS.
+The same as used in the Coralogix reporting.
+* `service` - (Optional) The name of the service, which generated the log entry.
+Set to `jfrog.saas.rt.<log_name>`.

 ### Artifactory Request Log